ObelusFamily/Anythink-Market-oyhqk/readme.md

 ## First setup

-**[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_

 ## 1st Step:
 Clone the repository to your local machine.
 Github will have a `CODE` drop down menu.
 Choose either options You are comfortable with and download it on your system.